wtfuii/wtfuii.github.io/_posts/2016-12-22-how-to-check-if-update-tasks-ran-successful.md

 ---
 layout: post
-title:  "How to check if a JIRA update task ran successful?"
+title:  "How to check if a JIRA upgrade task ran successful?"
 date:   2016-12-22 20:10:12 +0100
 comments: true
 tags: jira